 - Works in the following mediums need only pre-release material.

 - Never add information from Content Leaks.
 Only information from officially released material is allowed.
+Even content leaked many years ago is still a leak, so it is not exempt from this rule.

 - These pages are based on an incomplete version of the full work.
 Certain trope types will, by virtue of their type, be speculative.
 Do not list tropes in the following categories: